AjinkyaP-09/Linux-notes/Linux-file-permissions/README.md

 This doc is a simplified and practical guide to understanding **Linux File Permissions** — a critical concept for anyone managing files in a Linux environment or working toward a DevOps role.

-> ✅ Created while learning from [Abhishek Veeramalla's](https://github.com/iam-veeramalla/ultimate-linux-guide) fantastic [YouTube tutorial](https://youtu.be/kqTgHRKeb04?si=0qXi4ISEJZ8h7Fkj).
+*Created while learning from [Abhishek Veeramalla's](https://github.com/iam-veeramalla/ultimate-linux-guide) fantastic [YouTube tutorial](https://youtu.be/kqTgHRKeb04?si=0qXi4ISEJZ8h7Fkj).
-> Highly recommend checking out his content for clear explanations and real-world demos.
+Highly recommend checking out his content for clear explanations and real-world demos.
-> This doc compiles everything I learned in a beginner-friendly format.
+This doc compiles everything I learned in a beginner-friendly format.*

 ---